Spaghetti with Cheesy Meatballs

 ½ cup tasty cheese, grated (optional for extra cheesiness)

 1 packet spaghetti

 Heirloom tomatoes, basil leaves, parmesan cheese

 1. Combine in a large bowl the beef, onion, zucchini, parsley, basil, garlic, parmesan, tasty cheese, egg, and seasoning.
 Soak the bread in water, squeeze the water out, and using your fingers crumble it into the mixture as well.
 Combine all ingredients and roll into balls.
 Place onto a large tray so the meatballs are ready to be cooked.

 2. Heat 2 tablespoons of oil in a wide-based pan and fry meatballs in batches.
 Add extra oil when needed.

-3. Return all meatballs to the pan and pour over the tomatoes.
+3. Return all meatballs to the pan and pour over the tomatoes and tomat paste.
 Fill the same can with three-quarters full of water and pour this also into the pan and over the meatballs.
-Season very well with sea salt, freshly ground pepper, and add a few basil leaves.
+Season generously with sea salt, freshly ground pepper, and add 10-12 basil leaves (rip them into smaller bits with your hands - not using a knife- it releases the aroma and oils) .
 Bring to boil and then reduce heat to a simmer.
 Cover and cook for 30 minutes, giving them a swirl every 10 minutes to evenly cook.
 Once cooked, turn off the heat and allow to sit for 10 minutes before serving.

 4. In the meantime, in a large pot of boiling water add a teaspoon of sea salt and cook pasta according to packet instructions.
 Drain and divide between bowls.